First written: July 2009; Last edited: 13 Feb. 2017

 Other versions of this piece

-I personally believe that most animals (except maybe those that live a long time, like >3 years) probably have lives not worth living, because I would trade away several years of life to avoid the pain of the average death in the wild, and this is assuming that even their lives are net positive (which is dubious in view of cold, hunger, disease, fear of predators, and all the rest).
+I personally believe that most animals (except maybe those that live a long time, like >3 years) probably endure more suffering than happiness overall, because I would trade away several years of life to avoid the pain of the average death in the wild.
+And this hypothetical tradeoff assumes that animal lives prior to death are net positive (which is not obvious, in view of cold, hunger, disease, fear of predators, and all the rest).

 However, this belief of mine is somewhat controversial.
 I think the claim of net expected suffering in nature needs only a weaker assertion: namely, that almost all of the expected happiness and suffering in nature come from small animals (e.g., minnows and insects).
 The adults of these species live at most a few years, often just a few months or weeks, so it's even harder in these cases for the happiness of life to outweigh the pain of death.
 Moreover, almost all the babies of these species die (possibly painfully) after just a few days or weeks of being born, because most of these species are "r-selected" -- see Type III in this chart.